-We need your help.
 In the last 20 years research output has grown exponentially making it really difficult to keep up with the evidence.
-As a Cochrane citizen scientist you would be helping us to identify and describe the studies that may be very important in helping us determine whether a treatment works, or whether a diagnostic test is accurate.
+As a Cochrane citizen scientist you would be helping us to identify and describe the research that may be very important in helping us to determine whether a treatment works, or whether a diagnostic test is accurate.

 What do I need to do exactly?